 We have lots of resources to help students get involved in volunteering!
 Visit our Youth Volunteering page to learn about our VolunTEENS program and Youth Service Council, learn how to apply online or print an application, read our top tips for youth volunteering, print out forms to track your hours, read stories from other students and view the requirements for the three service awards Volunteer Kalamazoo offers for youth, check out available scholarships, and share your own volunteer experience!

 Be part of something bigger than yourself.
 Join hundreds of other volunteers on one of our four community-wide Days of Service: MLK Day(January), Global Youth Service Day (April), 9/11 National Day of Service & Remembrance and Make a Difference Day (October).
 Click here to see details or register for an upcoming Day of Service!

 Whether you’re getting together to volunteer with a church group, a school group, an employee group or just a group of friends, we can help!
 Group volunteering can be an extremely rewarding experience, but takes some planning.
-If you’re looking for group opportunities, first read our tips for getting involved as a group and then check out our group opportunity listing.
+If you’re looking for group opportunities, first read our tips for getting involved as a group.

 Volunteering as a family is a wonderful idea!
 But, it takes some planning and patience, so we’ve gathered all of the top tips and resources into one place to make it easy on you.